klamma/ar-for-eu-book/_pages/chapters/engines.md

 ### Supporting Material

+For exploring Unity and its functionality, one can take a look at its user manual {% cite UnityUserManual %}.
+It also contains explanations and examples for the implementation of application logic using Unity's API.
 Unity also provides an Asset Store {% cite UnityAssetStore %} which contains scripts, 3D models and usage examples which have been created by other developers.
 It contains a mixture of free and paid content which can be downloaded for the own project to save development time.

+### Exercise: Importing a 3D Model in Unity and Making it Move by Script

+The goal of this exercise is to get used to Unity's user interface, scripting in Unity and the general project workflow.
+We will import a 3D model into Unity and we will write a script which will control the 3D models position.

+1. Start Unity.
+   You will be greeted by a window showing previously opened projects.
+   Click on "New" in the top right of the window.
+2. Enter a project name and set its location.
+   Make sure that a 3D template is used and that Unity Analytics is turned off.
+   When logged in with an account, Unity Analytics gives developers a real-time insight into data about how users interact with their application.
+   It is not required in this example.